acend/helm-basics-training/content/labs/02.0/_index.en.md

 You can use the `docker-registry.mobicorp.ch/puzzle/k8s/kurs/nginx` container image instead of `nginx` which you cannot pull on your Kubernetes cluster.

-So change your `values.yaml` file in the newly created `mychart`diretory.
+So change your `values.yaml` so match the following:

 ```
 [...]